Akrasia: Classical answers

 Given the above premises, Socrates concludes that it is psychologically impossible for someone who truly knows what is best to act otherwise.
 The person who possesses genuine knowledge of the good will inevitably pursue it, as this pursuit aligns with both human nature and rational necessity.

 Therefore, in the Socratic framework, what appears to be akrasia—acting against one's better judgment—is actually a form of ignorance.
 Actions that seem to contradict what is objectively best must result from incomplete knowledge of the facts, inadequate understanding of what constitutes the genuine good, or failure to properly calculate the consequences of one's actions.
+On his view, we would consider moral failure as intellectual rather than the defect of an agent's character or willpower.
+Denying akrasia allows Socrates to preserve a connection between virtue and rationality, but puts him at conflict with common human experience.

+Marble portrait of Aristotle.
+In his work, Nicomachean Ethics, Aristotle approached Akrasia with skepticism, developing a systematic account of the phenomenon as internal conflicts of reason and desire.

 Aristotle recognizes that the possibility of acting contrary to one's best judgment is a staple of commonsense and a common human experience.
 Aristotle dedicates Book VII of the Nicomachean Ethics to an examination of akrasia, adopting a distinctly empirical approach that contrasts sharply with Socratic intellectualism.
 He distanced himself from the Socratic position by distinguishing different mental faculties and their roles in action.
+Though akrasia is often pictured as a particular psychological process or event, Aristotle is most interested in akrasia as a persistent state of the soul.
 He argues that akrasia results from the one's opinion (δόξα, doxa), not one's desire (epithumia) per se.
 The crucial difference here is that while desire is a natural condition of the body incapable of truth or falsity, opinion is a belief that may or may not be true, a cognitive state.
 Therefore, akratic failures can be explained by the incorrectness of one's best judgment rather than a failure to attempt to act according to one's best judgment.
+For Aristotle, akrasia is different from vice; an akratic person is very much like a virtuous person in what he thinks he should do.
+Further, the akratic person differs from the virtuous person if and only if the agent has desires to do things that he thinks he should do, and/or if the agent fails to control these desires.
 When an agent's best judgment is a false belief, it does not have the power to compel one that Socrates attributed to knowledge of what is genuinely best.
+By following this approach, Aristotle is able to preserve akrasia while tackling rational evaluation.
+Further, he successfully avoids the epistemic problem faced by Socrates.